hipstersmoothie/Front-End-Toolbox/README.md

 ## Icons / Photos
 - :wrench: [Reshot](https://www.reshot.com/) Handpicked, non-stocky images.
 Yours to use as you wish.
+- :package: [Material UI Icons](https://www.npmjs.com/package/material-ui-icons) This package provides the Google Material icons packaged as a set of React components.

 ## Javascript
 ### UI